Translate

 May arrive unannounced:

-a smell, a chord progression, the way a stranger says “take care” and almost means it.
+A smell, a chord progression, the way a stranger says “take care” and almost means it.

 7. Loneliness.exe